 A tax deduction, like the well-known medical expense deduction, won’t exactly pay your taxes directly.
 Instead, tax deductions reduce the amount of money that you have to pay taxes on.
 Choosing to take the medical expense deduction gives you a write-off that will ultimately reduce, but not erase, the taxes that you owe.

 High medical costs, as you can imagine, aren’t like winning the lottery.
-You’ll probably need to have very high income and medical expenses for a medical deduction to make sense.
+You’ll probably need to have significant income and medical expenses for a medical deduction to make sense.

 What Is a Medical Expense Deduction?

 There are so many deductible medical expenses that you’re almost certain to pick up a few medical expense deductions during the year.
 However, you’ll have to file your taxes in a certain way – itemizing your deductions instead of choosing the standard deduction – to actually deduct your medical costs.

 Good for Those with Large Medical Bills

 If you decide to itemize your tax deductions, you’ll also need to have relatively high medical costs.
 Your medical expense deduction will only begin to count after it surpasses 10 percent 7.5 percent or more of your adjusted gross income (or “AGI” – this is your total pre-tax income before certain non-itemized deductions such as health savings account spending).
 Think of this 7.5 percent as your medical expense deduction threshold.
 If your total medical expenses are greater than your medical expense deduction threshold, then you have qualified medical expense deductions.

 The amount of time it takes to determine the deduction will vary for each person.
 You could generate all the bills you need to maximize this deduction “if you go for a big surgery one time,” says Alison Flores, principal tax research analyst at The Tax Institute at H&R Block.
 “Any time you’re chronically ill,” says Flores, “it would add to the amount of time [to get your paperwork in order].”